AditMeh/Automatic-dIfferentiation-notes/README.md

 # Deep-Learning
-A set of notes and code snippets to help me fully understand backpropogation in neural networks
+A set of notes and code snippets to help me understand neural networks and their implementations

 Currently done:
 - Neural network from scratch (using numpy) along with a pdf explaining backpropogation in mathematical detail